jakeheairld/CSProjects/README.md

 ## Game Development

 Projects involving physics engines, multiplayer systems, and gameplay prototyping, including:
-- A custom **3D physics-based multiplayer game** built using Unreal Engine
 - Gameplay mechanics coded in C++ and Blueprints
-- Gameplay mechanics and networking coded in .Net, C# and Unity
+- Additional prototyping and networking experiments built in Unity using C# and .NET

 ---